 The text is one of the most powerful poems ever written commemorating the Armenian genocide of 1915, yet it speaks to the human soul about the depth of loss we feel when anyone leaves their earthly life.
 Memley's musical setting is deeply expressive and personal.
 In a beautiful and tender way his music makes you identify with the humanity of those who have lived and died.
 It is a wonderful selection for advanced high school, college and community choirs.

 Kevin Memley used the words of Soren Engström for this tender piece commissioned in memory of a college student.
-The text carries questions that remind us of the fraility of life and encourage us to enjoy our time alive.
+The text carries questions that remind us of the frailty of life and encourage us to enjoy our time alive.
 The music holds all the characteristics that have made Memley one of the most sought-after composers of our day – an inspiring melody, rich harmonies, a captivating piano part, and a touching ending.
 Medium in difficulty for high school, community and college choirs.

 Kevin Memley's exquisite a cappella writing has captured our hearts many times.
 He does not disappoint with this classic Latin text.
 The “place of sacred mystery” is honored richly with the harmonic colors he paints each cadence.
 This is a motet that will be added to the canon of classic settings to be sung by choirs for years to come in both concert and church settings.
 Advanced high school, college and community choirs.
 Medium difficulty.

 This title also available in TTBBB.
-Pavane P1641D YOUTUBE
+Pavane P1641D YOUTUBE and PERUSAL

-Psalm 27 is a favorite; from the “light” to the “wait,” the positive promises, the assurance of God's pressence, are all written in the beauty of the psalmist's poetry.
+Psalm 27 is a favorite; from the “light” to the “wait,” the positive promises, the assurance of God's presence, are all written in the beauty of the psalmist's poetry.
 Memley's setting supports the words with ease and confidence, like a good storyteller.
 The tune carries each word lovingly, thoughtfully.

 The initial musical theme that begins this piece becomes almost a passacaglia, repeating throughout the piece.
 But with Kevin's artistic touches it becomes the “eternal light” that the text expresses, emerging again and again regardless of key change or climax.
 A gorgeous a cappella motet, it is perfect for advanced high school, college and community choirs, as well as fine church choirs.
 Medium to difficult.